witalosk/UnityRuntimeShader/readme.md

 For details, please refer to the FragmentShaderSample scene.

 ### Compute Shader
-1. Add `Kernel Dispatcher` component to your GameObject.
+1. Add `KernelDispatcher` component to your GameObject.
 2. If you want to pass a texture / buffer to the shader, assign it to the `KernelDispatcher.SetTexture()` / `KernelDispatcher.SetBuffer()` / `KernelDispatcher.SetRwBuffer()` / `KernelDispatcher.SetConstantBuffer()` method.
 3. Compile shader with `KernelDispatcher.CompileShaderFromString(string shaderCode, out string error);`